KarchinLab/open-cravat-readthedocs/Metrics.rst

 type of operating system.
 This also includes a unique ID for each computer.
 The ID is anonymous and is persistent between jobs.

+How are metrics used
+____________________

+Metrics are reported back to a server controlled by Karchinlab.
+They are aggregated and the usage levels of the tool are reported to organizations that fund OpenCRAVAT.
+No information about individual jobs or users is shared.
+The OpenCRAVAT development team also uses metrics to better understand how OpenCRAVAT is being used.
+For this purpose, we may look at individual jobs, but most work is done with aggregated data.
+We do not gather information that could identify a user, or expose genetic information in the job.

 Example
 _______